ianovir/HIMUServer/README.txt

 	      Sensor1                               Sensor2                               Sensor3                end of line

-At the end of the CSV line it is inserted the special symbol “#”.
+At the end of the CSV line it is inserted the special symbol '#'.
-In the case of GPS data, besides the values of latitude and longitude, a zero value is added in order to match the same length of values of other sensors.
+GPS data (Latitude, Longitude, Altitude) will be added at the end of the stream as three doubles.